Overpopulation of domestic pets: Reasons for relinquishment

 Unwanted dogs and cats may have been acquired from any source.
 Large numbers of animals are placed in shelters by pet owners each year for reasons such as moving, allergies, behavioral problems, and lack of time or money, or the pet animal giving birth to young.
 Another common reason for surrendering a pet is because of milestones, like marriage or the birth of a new baby.

-During multiple interviews conducted by Colorado State University gradates and other college graduates, it was found that over 3,000 pet owners were asked about their relinquishment of domestic animals.
+During multiple interviews conducted by Colorado State University graduates and other college graduates, it was found that over 3,000 pet owners were asked about their relinquishment of domestic animals.
 Of those owners about 3,600 dogs and litters and 1,400 cats and litters have been relinquished.
-According to the university’s research, some of the top 10 reasons for relinquishment were problems with other pets in the house, the owner having personal problems, landlords not allowing pets, and cost.
+According to the university's research, some of the top 10 reasons for relinquishment were problems with other pets in the house, the owner having personal problems, landlords not allowing pets, and cost.
 The university found that the top reason for relinquishment is aggression towards people.
-Based on third party research conducted by Canine Journal, it was found that 1 in 73 people will be a victim to dog bites.
+Based on third party research conducted by Canine Journal, it was found that 1 in 74 people will be a victim to dog bites.
 However, some breeds tend to bite more than other breeds.

 According to ASPCA the two other major reasons for relinquishment, other than behavioral problems with the pet, are family situations and housing issues.
 Of these pets that are being "re-homed", ASPCA provides statistics showing 37% of these pets are re-homed with a friend or family member.
 Shelters become the new "home" for 36% of relinquished pets, even though many people would want this to be their last resort.
 Each year 6.5 million domestic pets enter shelters, these shelters are being massively overwhelmed by the intake of animals.
 Most shelters are not capable of getting all of these animals adopted, which unfortunately leads to many animals being euthanized.